Call it financial self-defence, or a more blatant “F*ck-off Fund”, but every woman should have some money squirrelled away in case of emergencies.

 1. Open a secret email account.

 This is where you can have your e-statements and any correspondence sent.
+You can do that with the following:

 You could ask your employer to make a regular debit into your FUF a.k.a.
 Rainy Day Fund, so it never appears in your main account to begin with.
 When setting the account up, be sure to arrange for statements to be emailed to a private personal email address or posted to work.